 Syndicated Column, “Start, Run, Grow”: Originally posted on www.TroyMedia.com.

-When you’re all excited to get going on your new business idea, there are two questions you – or your accountant – should ask to determine the right business structure: either a sole proprietorship or a corporation.
+When you’re all excited to get going on your new business idea, there are two questions you – or your accountant – should ask to determine whether your business should be a sole proprietorship or a corporation.

 “Eight out of ten people that come through my door tell me they don’t know much about business, the CRA, or taxes,” says Bill Crysler, an Ontario-based accountant with Furtney Crysler LLP.
 “They’re the ones I can help the most.
 It’s the ones who come in first day and announce they’ve already incorporated that I have to worry about.”

 All of Crysler’s new clients who are starting businesses get the same two questions to ensure the setup and accounting end of the business makes sense for what the business is.

 1. Is this your main business?

 Many businesses are set up as something on the side, where a full time job is being maintained to pay the bills and/or keep the contributions to the pension plan going.
 It’s popular right now to make and sell crafts via platforms like ETSY, for example, but it’s often not the main gig for the owner.
 Unless your business is your main source of income and employment activity, sole proprietorship is the way to go.
 Here’s why:

 - It’s simple to set up and register.